-Application deadline: May 1, 2020, for academic year 2020-2021.
+Application deadline: April 5, 2021, for academic year 2021-2022.

-- - For artists, arts educators, media makers, and journalists
+- For artists, media makers, and writers

 Applicants must complete this application form and submit the following supplementary documents to be fully considered:

-- A current Curriculum Vitae (CV) or résumé.
+- A current Curriculum Vitae (CV) or résumé

-- A sample of scholarly or creative work (maximum 35 pages).
+- A sample of scholarly or creative work (maximum 35 pages)

-- A one-page research project abstract.
+- A one-page project abstract

-- The proposal should outline the research/project that the applicant will pursue during the term of the fellowship.
+- The proposal should outline the project that the applicant will pursue during the term of the fellowship

 Questions?
-Please contact CSREA Associate Director, Stéphanie Larrieux.
+Please contact CSREA Program Coordinator, Saraya McPherson.